onqtam/headjack/docs/why/SYSTEM.md

 # SECTION: Incentives
 ██████████████████████████████████████████████████████████████████

+> "Show me the incentive and I will show you the outcome." - [Charlie Munger](https://quotefancy.com/quote/1561882/Charlie-Munger-Show-me-the-incentive-and-I-will-show-you-the-outcome)

+> "The iron rule of nature is: you get what you reward for.
+If you want ants to come, you put sugar on the floor." - [Charlie Munger](https://www.goodreads.com/quotes/7220279-the-iron-rule-of-nature-is-you-get-what-you)

 > "To attract the sharpest minds to science, drive the returns from sharp elbows towards zero." - [Eric Weinstein](https://twitter.com/EricRWeinstein/status/6677778275)